ygua699/week02lab-git/README.md

 This lab explores the use of git (and GitHub) by a team.
 It assumes you are already familiar with the basics of git.
 Make sure to look at the details of assessment at the end of this file.

 You must first join a "group" on Canvas (details on the Assignment page for the lab).
 Then you will need to set up your teams.
-This process is described [here](JoiningTeams.md)
+This process is described [here](JoiningTeams.md).
 Issues arise when multiple people use the same git repository.
 The exercises in the lab explore some of them.
 It assumes you are working in a team of 3, consisting of team members Dev1, Dev2, and Dev 3.

-Note: The team you work with can be your team for the rest of the course, or you may change your team for the upcoming Project.
-So, this will be a good opportunity to test your team (that you want to work with for the project) as well.

 ## Exercise 1 - Basic Git